 |A holiday falls on a weekday after the payroll tax liability period and before or on the normal deposit day||Extend the deposit due date one business day for each day of holiday.|

 Monthly payroll tax depositors must make their tax deposits by the fifteenth of each month.
 When the fifteenth falls on a Saturday, a Sunday, or a legal holiday, tax deposits are due on the next business day.

 Do I have to make my payroll tax deposits electronically?

 Normally, yes.
-However, you may send your payment in with your tax return when your tax liability is $2,500 or less.
+However, you may send your payment in with your tax return when your tax liability is less than $2,500.
 If you file a quarterly tax return, another time when you may send in your payment with your return is when:

 - Your tax liabilities never totaled $100,000 or more in a deposit period, and

-- Your tax liability in the preceding quarter was $2,500 or less.
+- Your tax liability in the preceding quarter was less than $2,500.